-Django is a Python-based framework that aims to eliminate redundant tasks and create a base, leading to a fast process of application development.
+Django is a Python-based framework that aims to eliminate redundant tasks and create a base, leading to swift application development.
 This is used by developers to build real-time applications in the quickest manner possible to meet the given timeline.

-Now that you have briefly read about the two technologies, let’s move on with the difference between them based on various aspects.
+Now that you have briefly read about the two technologies, let us move on with the difference between them based on various aspects.

 Node.js vs Django

 Depending on various features, these two frameworks have a set of differences.
-Let’s dive right into Django vs Node.js comparison based on these factors.
+Let us dive right into Django vs Node.js comparison based on these factors.

-Django is also easy to learn, and having a background in Python acts as an added advantage while learning and working on it.
-There is a defined process that needs to be followed in this framework for the entire duration of the app development.
+Django is easy to learn and has a background in Python acts as an added advantage while learning and working on it.
+There is a defined process that needs to be followed in Django for the entire duration of the app development.
 This saves a lot of time as there is minimal coding required.

 Learn more about Django frameworks from our blog on Django REST Framework.

 Django, however, is strict about its security functions.
 Its functionality prevents malicious acts across its input fields in the web app.
-It offers features that provide protection against SSL/HTTPS, SQL injection, host header, clickjacking, XSS, CSRF, etc.
+Django offers features that provide protection against SSL or HTTPS, SQL injection, host header, clickjacking, XSS, CSRF, etc.